Best Gravel Bikes of 2020

 Related: Buying Advice for Best Gravel Bikes

-Gravel riding is a lot like road biking except that it takes place on dirt/gravel roads.
+Gravel riding is a lot like road biking, except that it takes place on dirt/gravel roads.
 If you think about hurtling yourself down chunky or even smooth dirt roads on a road bike, it can be a pretty terrifying prospect.
 Fortunately, gravel bikes have been modified from their road bike brethren with more compliant frame designs, relaxed geometries, wider knobby tires, and components that are designed to enhance rider comfort and confidence on the descents.
 The bikes in this test were not created equal, and their downhill performance varies wildly.

-The Specialized Diverge Sport brought some unique technology and features to the table in the form of front suspension and a compliant composite seat post.
-These features help to give the Diverge a comfortable ride quality, especially on the descents, and help take the edge off of high-frequency vibration and some more significant impacts.
 On the other side of the coin, the Ibis Hakka MX is especially lightweight, responsive, and super fast on the descents with an uncompromisingly stiff carbon frame.
 The Hakka's stiff frame is best on smoother terrain where its efficiency is most appreciated as the lack of frame compliance can feel a little harsh compared to some when the going gets rough.
 That said, when paired with the 27.5" x 2.1" wheel and tire setup, the Hakka becomes a more forgiving downhill performer.

 The Giant Revolt Advanced 3 is competent on the descents, although it has a more race-inspired geometry with a low-front end that felt somewhat awkward for our testers.
 That geometry, combined with the stock low-profile tires and inconsistent feeling budget brakes didn't inspire as much confidence as our top performers.
 Giant's D-Fuse handlebar and seatpost were nice touches, however, and did an excellent job of taking the edge off high-frequency vibration.
 The Salsa Journeyman has a more conservative and upright geometry with a taller front end.
 It goes downhill just fine, but it certainly prefers a more casual approach with a bit of a speed limit when compared to the other models in this test.

 In general, gravel bikes travel across flat ground and go up hills relatively well.
-This is due to the fact that most gravel bikes have rigid frames or at least rigid rear ends, and they are designed with efficiency in mind.
+This is due to the fact that most models have rigid frames or at least rigid rear ends, and they are designed with efficiency in mind.
 Every bike we tested works pretty darn well on the climbs, but not surprisingly, the lightest and stiffest models performed the best.

 The Ibis Hakka MX is the lightest weight model we tested, plus it has a super stiff frame that gives it unparalleled efficiency on the climbs.
 Whether you're seated and pedaling or out of the saddle sprinting up the next rise, there is seemingly no power wasted.
 Testers were faster when climbing on the Hakka.
 The Santa Cruz Stigmata wasn't far off the high bar set by the competition for its climbing performance.
 It's nearly as light as the Hakka, and the frame is nearly as stiff.
-The difference in climbing efficiency is almost negligible, and the Stigmata is more spirited and energetic than any of the other bikes we tested when it's pointed uphill.
+The difference in climbing efficiency is almost negligible, and the Stigmata is more spirited and energetic than all of the other bikes we tested when it's pointed uphill.
 Those who ride rougher roads will also appreciate the slightly more compliant frame design and the comfort it provides.

 The very nature of gravel bikes makes them highly versatile human-powered machines.
 These bikes are basically glorified road bikes with a relaxed geometry, knobby tires, and increased tire clearance, so all of the models we tested would easily double as a road bike or commuter.
 Some subtle differences among them make some models better suited for different styles of riding than others.